OpaxIV/drm_in_games/disasm_vm_obfuscators/main_takeaways.md

 ## Virtual Machines
+- One of the most sophisticated opfuscation schemes.
-- Obfuscation by adding a custom "instruction set architecture" (ISA)
+- Obfuscation by adding a custom "instruction set architecture" (ISA):
 - Hide original code in a sequence of bytes (the so-called bytecode) that is interpreted at runtime.
-- Control-flow graph: central basic block (dispatcher) which directs control flow to individual basic blocks, which then jump back to the dispatcher. img 1
+- Control-flow graph: Consists of a central basic block (dispatcher) which directs control flow to individual basic blocks, which then jump back to the dispatcher.
+- Similar but not same as Control-flow Flattening:

-- Not Control-flow Flattening: individual basic blocks have a 1:1 mapping to the original code. ??
+	- In Control-Flow Flattening the individual basic blocks have a 1:1 mapping to the original code.
-- In this case these basic blocks are known as handlers and implement the individual instruction semantics of the custom instruction set architecture, such as virtual addition or push/pop instructions. ??
+ 	- In the case of VM-based obfuscation these basic blocks are known as handlers and implement the individual instruction semantics of the custom instruction set architecture, such as virtual addition or push/pop instructions. ??
  -High Level Description of VM:
 	- Starting at the entry basic block, it backups the native CPU registers and initializes the VM state.
 	- Afterward, it walks over the bytecode array, iteratively fetches some bytes, decodes the corresponding instruction and executes the handler that implements the virtual instruction.